A Primer on Extraterritoriality

 Effects jurisdiction allows a state to regulate conduct outside its territory that has a substantial effect inside its territory.
 For example, many states apply their competition (antitrust) laws extraterritorially to foreign conduct that causes anticompetitive effects in domestic markets.
 The U.S. Supreme Court has held that “the Sherman Act applies to foreign conduct that was meant to produce and did in fact produce some substantial effect in the United States.”

 Nationality jurisdiction allows a state to regulate the conduct of its nationals and residents outside its territory.
-For example, the U.S. Foreign Corrupt Practices Act (FCPA) prohibits the bribery of foreign officials by “domestic concerns,” a term that the FCPA defines to include U.S. citizens and residents, as well as businesses that have their principle places of business in the United States or are organized under U.S. law.
+For example, the U.S. Foreign Corrupt Practices Act (FCPA) prohibits the bribery of foreign officials by “domestic concerns,” a term that the FCPA defines to include U.S. citizens and residents, as well as businesses that have their principal places of business in the United States or are organized under U.S. law.

 Whereas nationality jurisdiction regulates conduct by a state’s nationals, passive personality jurisdiction regulates conduct that harms a state’s nationals.
 It is widely accepted for terrorist offenses but may be more broadly applicable.
 The United States, for example, criminalizes the killing of U.S. nationals outside the United States.